Skip to main content

 Head for the furthest corner of North Devon today to discover Clovelly’s delightful fishing village and the wildest coastlines at Hartland Quay, where massive Atlantic rollers crash into England in huge plumes of spray.

 Clovelly, it has to be said, is a popular tourist attraction so avoid the busier times of the day.
 It’s a timeless village of ancient white-painted cottages clinging to a steep hillside leading to a small fishing harbour and shingle beach.
 The writer, Charles Kingsley, wrote ‘The Water Babies’ while staying here.
 No cars run through the village – only people and donkeys.
-However, a side road runs a Landrover passenger service for those too daunted by the journey back up to the car park.
+However, a side road runs a Landrover passenger service for those too daunted by the journey back to the car park.
 For those that reach what must be one of the most photographed harbours in the UK, the Red Lion pub stands ready to welcome those in need of sustenance.

 Recommended Cottage: Crooked Lake, Parkham